awsdocs/aws-doc-sdk-examples/php/example_code/lambda/Readme.md

-# AWS Lambda code examples for the SDK for PHP
+# Lambda code examples for the SDK for PHP

 ## Overview

 Shows how to use the AWS SDK for PHP to create, deploy, and invoke AWS Lambda functions.
 Learn to accomplish the following tasks

+* Create, deploy, and invoke Lambda function.
+* Update function code or configuration options.
+* List all existing functions.

-*Lambda lets you run code without provisioning or managing servers.
-Upload your code and Lambda takes care of everything required to run and scale your code with high availability.*
+*With AWS Lambda, you can run code without provisioning or managing servers.
+You pay only for the compute time that you consume—there's no charge when your code isn't running.*

 ## ⚠️ Important